 Many of us have heard the legend of Johnny Appleseed.
 Perhaps you’ve imagined a kind-hearted man wandering around the American frontier, tossing seeds about.
 In his wake, a trail of fruit-laden trees sprouted up, showering sweet treats on happy children.

 The true story of John Chapman is a little less romantic – but no less amazing.
 He was a nurseryman who did travel the frontier lands planting apple seeds in the first half of the 1800s.
 But he did so in a very calculated manner.

 Chapman selected seedlings with desirable characteristics, built fences around his nurseries, and made money doing it.
-He moved ahead of the big wave of settlers in the Eastern United States, in order to have apple trees ready to sell to the pioneers once they arrived.
-In addition, Johnny Appleseed’s orchards were how he staked claim to land.
+He moved ahead of the big wave of settler-colonists in the Eastern United States, in order to have trees ready to sell once they arrived.
+In addition, Johnny Appleseed’s orchards were how he staked claim to land stolen from Tribal Nations.
 When he died in 1845, Chapman owned 1,200 acres of orchards.

 Seedling Apples vs. Grafted Apples

 The fact that Johnny Appleseed planted seeds instead of grafting apples was part of what made him so special.
 Apple seeds grow into trees that bear fruit that’s different than their parent; it’s a gamble to plant an apple seed.